Baeldung Pro – CS – NPI EA (cat = Baeldung on Computer Science)

 The goal here is to collect many episodes of traversals through the environment like the one above.
 These can then be used to iteratively estimate the real state-value function v_\pi(s) and/or action-value function q_\pi(s, a).

-The state-value function assigns a value to each state based on the expected cumulative reward R when starting in s and following \pi thereafter.
-It’s used to assess the quality of a given policy.
+The state-value function assigns a value to each state based on the expected cumulative reward R when starting in s and following \pi.
+We use it to assess the quality of a given policy.

-The state-action value function, on the other hand, expresses the expected cumulative reward R for a given state s and action a and following \pi thereafter and is used to improve the policy.
-If we have correct estimates of either of these functions, we can say that we’re done with the task because we can easily construct the optimal policy using their outputs.
+The state-action value function, on the other hand, expresses the expected cumulative reward R for a given state s and action a and following \pi.
+Hence, it’s used to improve the policy.
+If we have correct estimates of either of these functions, we can say that we’re done with the task, as we can easily construct the optimal policy using their outputs.

 3. Exploration vs. Exploitation

-Essentially, we’re forced to make a choice between making the best decision given the current information or start exploring and finding more information.
-This is also known as the Exploration vs. Exploitation Dilemma.
+Essentially, we have two choices.
+First, we can make the best decision given the current information.
+Alternatively, we can start to explore and find more information.
+This is also known as the exploration vs. exploitation dilemma.

 4. On-policy Methods

-On-policy methods solve the exploration vs exploitation dilemma by including randomness in the form of a policy that is soft, meaning that non-greedy actions are selected with some probability.
-These policies are called \epsilon-greedy policies as they select random actions with an \epsilon probability and follow the optimal action with 1-\epsilon probability:
+On-policy methods solve the exploration vs exploitation dilemma by including randomness in the form of a policy.
+Thus, it selects non-greedy actions with some probability.
+Moreover, we call them \epsilon-greedy policies as they select random actions with an \epsilon probability.
+Furthermore, they follow the optimal action with 1-\epsilon probability:

 Capture111